-Details of Asset Net farebox revenues to be generated from the operation of the Core BTS SkyTrain System covering 23.5 kilometres, consisting of the 17 kilometre Sukhumvit line from Mo Chit to On Nut, and the 6.5 kilometre Silom line from National Stadium to Taksin Bridge pursuant to the Concession Agreement.
-(The Concession will expire on 4 December 2029) Net farebox revenues mean all farebox revenues less costs, expenses, tax and CAPEX relevant to operation and maintainance of the Core BTS SkyTrain System.
+Details of Asset Net farebox revenues to be generated from the operation of the Core BTS SkyTrain System covering 23.5 kilometres, consisting of the 17 kilometre Sukhumvit line from Mo Chit to On Nut stations, and the 6.5 kilometre Silom line from National Stadium to Taksin Bridge stations pursuant to the Concession Agreement.
+(The Concession will expire on 4 December 2029) Net farebox revenues mean all farebox revenues less costs, expenses, tax and CAPEX relevant to operation and maintenance of the Core BTS SkyTrain System.
 The Core BTS SkyTrain System commenced commercial operations in December 1999 (for a period of approximately 20 years) with the passengers in BKK as the target customers.
-Type of Asset Right to receive benefit from future revenue from Rail Mass Transit Infrastructure Project Operator Bangkok Mass Transit System Public Company Limited 1000 Phahonyothin Road, Chomphon, Chatuchak, Bangkok Date of Investment 17 April 2013 Term From 17 April 2013 to 4 December 2029 Investment Cost THB 61,432,135,000 (Including investment in Suksa Wittaya station of THB 33,135,000) Latest Appraisal Value THB 59,100,000,000 (as at 31 March 2019; the appraisal date of 13 May 2019) By American Appraisal (Thailand) Ltd. for public purpose, using the income approach Key valuer is Mrs. Chompoonuch Chatmahakulchai and Mrs. Wanpen Thongwattana.
-Seeking of Benefits from the Infrastructure Assets The Fund invests in the Net Revenue to be generated from the operation of the Core BTS SkyTrain System which BTSC has the right to receive.
-The Fund's income, thus, comes from the farebox revenues to be received from the ridership deducted by the related costs and expenses.
-BTSC remains the operator of the Core BTS SkyTrain System as per the Concession Agreement.
-Income per Year Net farebox revenue from 1 April 2018 to 31 March 2019 was THB 4,603.00 million.
+Type of Asset Right to receive benefit from future revenue from Rail Mass Transit Infrastructure Project Operator Bangkok Mass Transit System Public Company Limited ("BTSC") 1000 Phahonyothin Road, Chomphon, Chatuchak, Bangkok Date of Investment 17 April 2013 Term From 17 April 2013 to 4 December 2029 Investment Cost THB 61,472,164,496 (Including investment in Suksa Wittaya station of THB 73,164,496) Latest Appraisal Value THB 52,410,000,000 (as at 31 March 2020; the appraisal date of 12 May 2020) by C.I.T.
+Appraisal Co., Ltd. for public purpose, using the income approach Key valuers are Mr. Ratchaphum Jongpakdee and Mr. Viramas Charatlertrungsi Seeking of Benefits from the Infrastructure Assets Income per Year Net farebox revenue from 1 April 2019 to 31 March 2020 was THB 4,798.39mn.
 Legal Obligation None